loftwah/linux-for-pirates/src/content/docs/linux-for-pirates.md

 Many commands support the --help flag for a quick reference of options.

-**Challenge:** Use both the traditional man page and a modern tool like tldr or cheat.sh to learn about the `find` command, then use `find` to locate all text files in your home directory.
+**Challenge:** Use both the traditional man page and a modern tool like tldr or cht.sh to learn about the `find` command, then use `find` to locate all text files in your home directory.
 Which documentation method did you find more helpful?

 ### **Exercise 5: Arranging Yer Crew - Sorting and Filtering**